Lowering Your Electric Bill: Part 1 of 5

 3. Let Natural Nighttime Temperatures Cool Down Your House

-In most parts of Texas, summertime temperatures at night are cool enough to be comfortable for most people, particularly if you live in the Northern or Western part of the state.
+In most parts of the country, summertime temperatures at night are cool enough to be comfortable for most people, particularly if you live in the Northern or Western part.
 Even if you don’t, though, the day-night change in temperature makes it worth opening your windows and night and closing them early in the morning instead of running air conditioning.

 4. Turn the AC Off When Nobody’s Home